Valisha/synthetic_image_generator/README.md

 ## Additional factors that can affect a flourescence microscopy image

 1. <b>Photbleaching</b> - over time a flourescence microscopy image might loose intensity, due to flurophores being destroyed or losing their ability to fluroesce after prolonged exposure to the light.
-2.
+This can be corrected by relative flourescence effect.
+We can take into account how old the image, and set the flouresence threshold according to that. and also, consider relative flourescence in reference to the background
+2. <b>Autoflouresce</b> - background flourescence from the preparation liquid or leakage.
+This can again be overcome by treating with relative flourescence and keeping a threshold of difference in the flourescence of the detected cell and the background flouresence if any.
+3. <b>Optical Aberrations</b> - Imperfections in the imaging system, such as spherical or chromatic abberations, can cause blurring or distortions in the image, affecting its clariy and detail.
+This can be overcome by locating the center of the cell, and creating a probable circular cell using the radius and camera noise

 ## References